 Here’s why I say that:

-Many times folks who offer to sell jokes have “written” them in a one dimensional fashion, designed to be “read” and not designed to be expressed verbally.
+Many times folks who offer to sell jokes have “written” them in a one dimensional fashion, designed to be “read” and they are not designed to be expressed verbally.

 Another aspect of paper written jokes that causes issues is that they tend to not account for line length or punchline frequency, which matters if any sort of laughter momentum is desired by the comedian.

 Paper written jokes can also be non-connected, meaning that they cover separate topics independently, causing the comedian to have to set-up each joke independently.
 This can adversely affect punchline frequency as well.

 Another aspect of trying to buy jokes is that they tend to be generic and lack any sort of personalization.

 Don’t get me wrong – comedians do work with experienced comedy writers to acquire more comedy material for their stand-up routines.

 But they work with comedy writers who understand the type of content that the comedian uses effectively and they also know how the comedian delivers or presents their stand-up comedy material.

 I should also mention that just as an individual cannot “write” their way to having more comedy talent, buying jokes won’t give an individual more comedy talent either.